open-source-labs/Reactime/README.md

   <a href="#how-to-use">How To Use</a> • <a href="#features">Features</a> • <a href="https://www.reacti.me/">Website</a> • <a href="#read-more">Read More</a>
 </p>

+<b>Reactime 19.0</b> comes with UI updates to enhance the developer's experience, as well as a much-needed revamping of the codesbase to reflect current industry standards and better maintainability for future contributors.

+<i>UI Updates</i>

+To handle displaying large amounts of data, we have changed how nested structures like objects and arrays are displayed to now be collapsible and scrollable.
+In addition, we've updated component information to include the necessary component "key" information, and data now also persists on hover, eliminating the need to leave the cursor in one place.

+<i>Under the Hood</i>

+We are happy to say that we've migrated from Enzyme to React Testing Library to eliminate the need for the Enzyme adapter, converted from JavaScript to TypeScript to ensure type safety, and updated the traversal of the React Fiber Tree to accurately extract useState data for previously unsupported edge cases.

 <b>Reactime 18.0</b> introduces a range of new and improved features aimed at optimizing performance and enhancing compatibility.
 With support for Next.js and Remix, increased testing coverage(93% backend, frontend needs more), and structural improvements to the codebase.
 Additionally, we are proud to announce the launch of our newly redesigned website, which serves as a hub for the latest updates and information about Reactime.
 To aid with debugging, we have included demo applications for Next.js and Remix, enabling future iterators to test and troubleshoot with greater ease and efficiency.

 <b>Reactime 17.0</b>
 We are pleased to announce the release of Reactime 17.0,